weaviate/weaviate-gorilla/docs/gfl-create.md

 Cluster generated samples with vector embeddings.
 Deduplicate if distance between vectors is less than a threshold, t.

-# Creating from a previous Collection
+# Creating from a previous Collection (Create Checkpointing)

 Let's say I generate 50 schemas and then want to generate another 50...